fabio-cabeccia/ros_aco_path_planner/README.md

 **Currently known problems:**
 * If using slam and non static map, all the cell inside the costmap will not have a value other than 0 (free space).
+This leads to a situation where the ant, while exploring, finds itself on the border of the map and it can not    continue to move.

 **Setting up the robot for the experiments**
 * Run the master in a bash window using `roscore`.